 Studies have shown that asbestos exposure can weaken the immune system, making individuals more susceptible to infections and other diseases.

-When it comes to demolition and construction, one of the most pressing challenges is dealing with sites contaminated by asbestos.
+by asbestos.
 Asbestos-contaminated sites have to be handled carefully and systematically due to the health risks involved.
 Here's a brief overview of how professionals approach this challenge:

 Thus, navigating asbestos-contaminated sites is a complex but necessary process to protect public health.
 Demolition contractors play an important role in safely managing these hazardous areas.